-This topic describes the database architecture, features, and user roles of Autonomous Transaction Processing dedicated deployments.
+This topic describes the database architecture, features, and user roles of Autonomous Database dedicated deployments.
 For a general overview of Autonomous Databases that covers the basics common to both deployment options, see Overview of Autonomous Database.

 Autonomous Databases with dedicated deployment have a three-level database architecture model that makes use of Oracle multitenant database architecture.